-than they've been since who-knows-when.
-For ski-goers, college dorms, winter vacationers, low thermostats and warm hearts...for any smart lady or gentleman you may know (including you!)...for savings that can amount to nearly three and one half dollars per garment...please order soon!
-The Bundler[®] by Unique Products is machine washable and dryable - and quality-made in the U.S.A., of course.
+For ski-goers, college dorms, winter vacationers, low thermostats and warm hearts... for any smart lady or gentleman you may know (including you!)... for savings that can amount to nearly three and one half dollars per garment... please order soon!
+The Bundler® by Unique Products is machine washable and dryable-and quality-med in the LISA of course.

+made in the U.S.A., of course.